-When the 9250 is connected to a remote computer via the USB connection, the computer will recognize the unit as a "QC-PG".
-Drivers will need to be installed for the remote computer to interface to the 9250.
+When the 9200 is connected to a remote computer via the USB connection, the computer will recognize the unit as a "QC-PG".
+Normally the Windows operating system will automatically install drivers for the 9200, but in the event it does not and drivers need to be installed, the following steps can be followed depending on the version of the operating.
 Drivers are included on the provided CD.
-Once the drivers have been installed, the 9250 will show up in the device manager as a USB to Serial Port Adapter.
-The 9250 can then be communicated with by either the included 9250 application or by using any generic communication terminal program.
+Once the drivers have been installed, the 9200 will show up in the device manager as a USB to Serial Port Adapter.
+The 9200 can then be communicated with by either the included 9200 application or by using any generic communication terminal program.
 The unit is baud rate independent, so any speed can be selected.
 Typically a rate of 115,200bps can be used.
-The minimum suggested baud rate is 1,200bps.